How Blue Light Affects Plant Growth

 Effects of blue light on plant growth

-Blue light affects a wide range of plant processes such as chlorophyll formation and stomata stimulation.
-It has strong effects on vegetative stage and suppresses extension growth, thus resulting in compact growth.
-Except for vegetative growth, blue light can also regulate flowering of plants.
+Blue light affects a wide range of plant processes, such as chlorophyll formation and stomata stimulation.
+It has strong effects on the vegetative stage and suppresses extension growth, thus resulting in compact growth.
+Blue light can also regulate the flowering of plants.

 Chlorophyll formation

 It is well known that blue light affects photosynthesis.
-That is because blue light provides chlorophyll production in plants.
-Chlorophyll is a green substance that plant used for photosynthesizing nutrients for growth.
+That is because blue light enables chlorophyll production in plants.
+Chlorophyll is a green substance that plants use for photosynthesizing nutrients for growth.
 It is critical for photosynthesis to produce sugar and carbons.
 Blue light fits with the absorption peak of chlorophyll.
-This means chlorophyll use blue light more effectively than red and far-red light.
+This means chlorophyll uses blue light more effectively than red and far-red light.
 But blue light is less effective in driving photosynthesis than red light.
 This is because blue light can also be absorbed by carotenoids and anthocyanins.
 With the lower energy, blue light is not as strong as red light in photosynthesis.

 Stimulation of the stomata

-Blue light responsible for stomata opening and closing mechanism.
+Blue light is responsible for stomata opening and closing mechanism.
 Stomata are tiny pores on leaves that control the exchange of water and gas.
-Opening and closing stomata allow the intake of carbon dioxide and discharge of oxygen.
+Opening and closing stomata allow the intake of carbon dioxide and the discharge of oxygen.
 These processes are important for photosynthesis.
-How far plants open and close the stomata is controlled by the quantity of blue light.
-High levels of blue light makes plants open their stomata wider, hence accelerating their metabolism.
+How far plants open and close their stomata is controlled by the quantity of blue light.
+High levels of blue light make plants open their stomata wider, hence accelerating their metabolism.
 The increased metabolism will accelerate plant growth and development.
-Thus, greenhouse lighting and indoor lighting usually include the blue light.
+Thus, greenhouse lighting and indoor lighting usually include blue light.

 Compact growth